 x Don’t work long hours.
 Overworking yourself while fasting can harm your health.
 In addition, long working hours could result in you rushing back home in time for Iftar, which could lead to putting your life and others in danger.
 Please avoid reckless driving in order to make it on time for Iftar.

 Note: Working hours during Ramadan are legally reduced by about two hours a day, for a maximum of 30 hours a week.
-However, check with your employer first.
-Working hours change for the majority of people in Qatar, not all.
-Some companies reduce working hours for Muslims only during Ramadan.

 x Don’t workout or go to the gym before you break your fast, as you can harm your health.
 Deaths have been reported as a result of this.
 If you’re not fasting and at the gym before Iftar, avoid drinking or eating in front of those who are fasting.
 Again, some fasting Muslims might not mind seeing you eat, drink or smoke so enquire if you’ve no other option!